Documentation forSolarWinds Observability SaaS

 Zapier

-SolarWinds Observability provides an integration with Zapier.
+SolarWinds Observability SaaS provides an integration with Zapier.
 Zapier is a third-party service enabling you to integrate your web applications and automate workflows.
 To use Zapier as a notification service, you need to have a Zapier account.
-Before you create a new configuration in SolarWinds Observability, log in to your Zapier account and create a new Zap, select Webhooks by Zapier as the Trigger app, and select Catch Hook as the Trigger.
+Before you create a new configuration in SolarWinds Observability SaaS, log in to your Zapier account and create a new Zap, select Webhooks by Zapier as the Trigger app, and select Catch Hook as the Trigger.

 Customize the POST body content